The Wilhelm Gustloff as an Accommodation Liner

 Until recently, it was always assumed that the Wilhelm Gustloff remained berthed at her pier in Gotenhafen from her arrival on November 20th, 1940 until her final voyage on January 30th, 1945.
 The discovery of dated aerial reconnaissance photos tell a different story.

-On August 7th, 1945, an airplane took the photo on the left of the Wilhelm Gustloff in a dry dock situated further inland at Gotenhafen.
+On August 7th, 1944, an airplane took the photo on the left of the Wilhelm Gustloff in a dry dock situated further inland at Gotenhafen.
 By August 23rd, a later photo shows her below berthed back at her pier with the Hansa.
-The most likely reason for her dry docking would be to check the bomb damage to her hull and propeller shaft from the October 1943 air raid.
-If there was another reason, it currently remains unknown.
+Photographic evidence supports the Gustloff going through a refit during the summer of 1944.

 Another item to note is the bright patch at the stern section of her Lower Promenade Deck.
 She is also still missing several of her life boats, retaining 11 of her original 22.